 If frozen, transfer frozen chili to the refrigerator to thaw overnight.

 Pour chili into a saucepan, cover, and warm over medium heat for about 15 minutes, stirring occasionally, until hot and bubbly.

 - 1 pound ground beef

-- 1 -15 ounce can pinto beans drained and rinsed
+- 15 ounces canned pinto beans, drained and rinsed

-Add cooked ground beef to your slow cooker.
-Add all of your remaining ingredients and spices.
-Stir to combine.
+- Add cooked ground beef to a 3-quart slow cooker.
+Add all of your remaining ingredients and stir to combine.

-Cook on low heat for 7 to 8 hours, or on high for 4 -5 hours.
-Stir sparingly (two or three times during the last half of cooking will suffice).
+- Cook on low heat for 8-9 hours, or on high heat for 4 -5 hours.
+Stir sparingly (two times during the last half of cooking will suffice).

 - Over medium heat, crumble ground beef into a stock pot and cook until browned.